 A: Endotoxin-free refers to the materials and reagents being free of endotoxins.
 Endotoxin Removal Process refers to a separate step in the plasmid prep process that occurs at the end to remove as much endotoxin as possible using the addition of a chemical reagent.

-A: The endotoxin test is a gel clot assay used to determine whether test samples contain specific amounts of endotoxin.
-The sample and the limulus amebocyte lysate (LAL) reagent solution are mixed in an endotoxin-free tube and incubated at 37oC for 60min (see Figure 1).
-After the incubation, the tube is tilted to see whether the mixture clots.
-If the sample contains less endotoxin than the standard, the solution remains liquid; whilst if the endotoxin amount is higher than the standard, the mixture will clot at the bottom of the tube (see Figure 2).
+A gel clot assay used to determine whether test samples contain specific amounts of endotoxin.
+The sample and the limulus amebocyte lysate (LAL) reagent solution are mixed in an endotoxin-free tube and incubated at 37℃ for 60 minutes (Figure 1).
+After incubation, the tube is tilted to see whether the mixture clots.
+If the sample contains less endotoxin than the standard, the solution remains liquid; whereas if the endotoxin amount is higher than the standard, the mixture will clot at the bottom of the tube (Figure 2).

 Q: Should I worry about endotoxins for my research purposes?

-A: Here is a table below showing the different applications for both our Research Grade Plasmid Prep (no endotoxin QC) and Transfection Grade Plasmid Prep (endotoxin levels ≤ 0.01 EU/µg3):
+A: Here is a table below showing the different applications for both our Research Grade Plasmid Prep (no endotoxin QC) and Industrial Grade Plasmid Prep (endotoxin levels ≤ 0.01 EU/µg3):